 Climate change and marine ecosystems

-We use long-term data, in-situ gradients, ex-situ experimental manipulations and synthetic approaches to determine the impacts of environmental change, particularly global warming and ocean acidification, on marine biodiversity and the structure and function of shallow-water marine ecosystems.
+We use long-term data, in-situ gradients, ex-situ experimental manipulations and synthetic approaches to determine the impacts of environmental change, particularly decadal scale warming and marine heatwaves, on marine biodiversity and the structure and function of shallow-water marine ecosystems.

-- the effects of temperature and disturbance on the productivity, structure & functioning of UK kelp forests
+- Describing the structure, function and resilience of UK kelp forests

 Video of some of our kelp work from Orkney to Plymouth in collaboration with Dr Dan Smale, MBA